 It has been observed by the Ministry of Corporate Affairs that certain companies have been registered under the Companies Act, 1956, but due to various reasons some of them are inoperative since incorporation or commenced business but became inoperative later on and are not filing their due documents timely with the Registrar of Companies.
 These companies may be defunct and are desirous of getting their names struck off from the Register of Companies.

-In order to give an opportunity to the defunct companies, for getting their names struck off from the Register of Companies, the Ministry has decided to introduce a Scheme namely, “Easy Exit Scheme, 2010” under Section 560 of the Companies Act, 1956.
+In order to give an opportunity to the defunct companies, for getting their names struck off from the Register of Companies, the Ministry had launched a Scheme namely, ‘Easy Exit Scheme, 2010’ under Section 560 of the Companies Act, 1956 during May-August 2010.
+A large number of companies availed this scheme.
+However, on huge demands from corporate sector, the Ministry has decided to re-launch the Scheme as, ‘Easy Exit Scheme, 2011’ under Section 560 of the Companies Act, 1956. (i) The Scheme shall come into force on the 1 January 2011 and shall remain in force up to 31 January 2011.

 - “vanishing company” means a company, registered under the Companies Act, 1956 and listed with Stock Exchange which, has failed to file its returns with Registrar of Companies and Stock Exchange for a consecutive period of two years, and is not maintaining its registered office at the address notified with the Registrar of Companies or Stock Exchange and none of its Directors are traceable.